r-mc2/verum-archives/Campaigns/21 - Heart of Tyre/Transcripts/Session 17.md

 ## Relevant Lore

+### Requiem Rose

+For a more in-depth look at the enemy the Tops are continuing to face this session, check out<br> Morgeta's Boss Encounter Document: [Google Doc](https://docs.google.com/document/d/15Myv7HetvnoUOafmefFh12pX2FGuIRqV8yYnhhHm7Yc/edit?usp=sharing)

 ### Koga Arrives

 > **Arcadum**: The Neverend watches far atop the Indigo Scar, observing the movements, carefully analyzing, judging their decisions for the strength for those above.<br>